 The Body’s Natural Chemical Rewards

-Satterfield: We know if a person engages in regular aerobic activity, there are 2 chemicals that are released that help us to understand why their cognitive function improves, and also why their mood improves in the case of depression.
-Of the 2 chemicals we’re talking about, the first is BDNF, or brain-derived neurotrophic factors—essentially fertilizers for our neurons that help them to grow.
-They grow new branches; they grow new interconnections improving cognitive functioning.
+If a person engages in regular aerobic activity, two chemicals are released into the body.
+They help us to understand why someone’s cognitive function and mood improve, particularly in the case of depression.
+Of the two chemicals, the first is BDNF, or brain-derived neurotrophic factors.
+They function as fertilizers for our neurons that help them to grow.
+They grow new branches and new interconnections, improving cognitive functioning.

-The second is maybe on a little more sort of practical and obvious level.
+The second is on a more practical and obvious level.
 As we become more physically fit, as we have more cardiorespiratory fitness, our circulation improves.
-When your circulation improves, more energy, more oxygen can move to the brain.
-The second chemical that’s released is something called VEGF, which is vasoendothelial growth factor—fertilizer for arteries and veins.
-It just helps us to grow new vessels that are going to carry that blood supply to our brain.
-If you’re taking better care of your brain, you’re growing new neurons, you’re feeding it better with oxygen and nutrients, you’re going to have better cognitive function; you’re going to have a better mood.
+When your circulation improves, more energy and oxygen can move to the brain.
+The second chemical that’s released is called VEGF, which is vasoendothelial growth factor—fertilizer for arteries and veins.
+It helps us to grow new vessels that are going to carry the blood supply to our brain.
+If you’re taking better care of your brain, you’re growing new neurons by feeding it better with oxygen and nutrients, meaning you’re going to have better cognitive function, and overall, a better mood.

 Learn more about the primary cardiovascular workouts